 American Mothers was originally organized as a division of the Golden Rule Foundation and the first National Mother of the Year was presented by Honorary Chairman, Sarah Delano Roosevelt in 1935 at the Waldorf Astoria in New York City.
 Every year since then, American Mothers has named a remarkable mother from nominees among the 50 states, District of Columbia and the Commonwealth of Puerto Rico for this important honor.

 Many outstanding individuals throughout America have served as officers, leaders, members and supporters of this organization such as Sarah Delano Roosevelt, J.C.
-Penny, First Lady Mamie Eisenhower, Congresswoman Lindy Boggs, Phyllis Marriott and Secretary Hillary Rodham Clinton.
+Penney, First Lady Mamie Eisenhower, Congresswoman Lindy Boggs, Phyllis Marriott and Secretary Hillary Rodham Clinton.

 American Mothers is an interfaith, non-political, non-profit organization that continues to recognize the invaluable contribution mothers make to the future success and happiness of children and society.
 It is an organization comprised of women and men who are interested in championing women by honoring, educating and serving mothers at home, at work, and in the world and today is the voice of 85 million moms in America and it is headquartered in Washington, DC.